architect/arc.codes/src/views/docs/en/guides/developer-experience/dependency-management.md

 - `import` your dependencies as normal
 - When working locally, [Sandbox](/docs/en/reference/cli/sandbox) will find your dependencies from your system $PATH
 - During deployment, Architect statically analyzes your code and resolves your `import` statements into `pypi` packages
-  - Options in your root `requirements.txt` file are respected, such as `--extra-index-url https://test.pypi.org/simple/`
+  - Supported options in your root `requirements.txt` file are respected, such as `--extra-index-url https://test.pypi.org/simple/`
 - Dependencies are installed to and deployed with your Lambda
-  - **Important note:** if any of your dependencies come in the form of Python wheels (and eggs), you may need to adjust how you deploy your app; see below for more info
 - For debugging purposes, the automatically generated `requirements.txt` can be found in your Lambda's `vendor/` dir (until the next deployment or Sandbox run)
   - Example path: `src/http/get-index/vendor/_arc_autoinstall/requirements.txt`